27 June 2026, 2pm to 5pm

 done Secondary school students from different levels are permitted to join SPhL (Junior) as a single team.

-done Junior college students from different levels are permitted to join SPhL (Senior) as a single team.
+done Junior college or Polytechnic students from different levels are permitted to join SPhL (Senior) as a single team.

 As long as these conditions are met, having members from different levels is permitted.

-If you're a teacher looking to register students
+If you are a teacher looking to register

 First of all, thank you for your support in